yuyijiong/paper-to-skill/README.md

 # Paper to Skill

-Convert AI agent research papers into **Claude Code skills**—reusable instructions and (optionally) scripts that Claude can follow.
-This skill is specialized for **memory and learning systems** (experience memory, RAG, continuous learning, feedback loops).
+This is a Claude skill that can **Convert AI agent research papers into Claude skills**.
+This skill can let you **immediately** experience how will the method in the paper benefit Claude Code execution, without having to install the code or read the paper.

+This skill is specialized for **memory systems** for AI agents, but may also work for other methods.

 ## What It Does